somil-18/university-RAG-assistant/README.md

 This project is a Retrieval-Augmented Generation (RAG) pipeline designed to ingest, parse, and allow querying of complex IIT Bombay documents (Fee structures, Curriculum, Rules, Hostel).

-It specifically addresses the challenge of **parsing complex tables** in PDFs by using advanced Markdown extraction.

 ---

 ## 🚀 Current Workflow